canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

 Auto-Retrying Failing Tests
 ===========================

-Checkbox is able to automatically retry failing jobs, try to use the following launcher to see how this is done.
+Checkbox is able to automatically retry failing jobs.
+Use the following launcher to see how this is done.

 .. code:: none